-Sarah Kinsley is a Registered Clinical Counsellor (RCC) with the B.C.
+Sarah Kinsley, M Ed., RCC, is a Registered Clinical Counsellor with the B.C.
 Association of Clinical Counsellors and holds a M.Ed. in Counselling from the University of Victoria and B.Ed in Education from Queen’s University.
-Sarah is a Somatic Experiencing® Practitioner (SETM) certified through the Somatic Experiencing® Trauma Institute.
+She is a Somatic Experiencing® Practitioner (SETM) certified through the Somatic Experiencing® Trauma Institute.

 In this interactive and experiential four-week online course, learners will gain a practice-based overview of the Integrated Mindfulness Certificate (IMC).
 Learners will have an opportunity to explore the basic principles and tenets of mindfulness meditation while experiencing various core practices in a virtual group setting.
 This innovative course combines online group learning with space and time for self-reflection between sessions.
 The course is a blend of asynchronous & synchronous, and includes webinars, small group work, readings and journaling

 Bringing awareness to the direct experience of eating allows you to non-judgmentally observe your relationship to thoughts, feelings and body sensations associated with food preparation and eating, increasing your ability to slow down in this multi-tasking world.
 Learn how to respond rather than react to internal and external stimuli, moving away from automatic pilot.
 Discover the possibility of freedom from habitual, reactive patterns associated with food, and when practiced daily, hone your ability to create healthier internal and external environments.